Ojowilau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display first 10 lines of said file
+displays 3rd line of iacta